Papal diplomatics: History

-In the second half of the 19th century the field was active, with the names of Léopold Delisle, the chief librarian of the Bibliothèque Nationale, Paris, M. de Mas-Latrie, professor at the Ecole de Chartres, and Julius von Pflugk-Harttung, the editor of a series of facsimiles of papal bulls.
+In the second half of the 19th century the field was active, with the names of Léopold Delisle, the chief librarian of the Bibliothèque Nationale, Paris, M. de Mas-Latrie, professor at the Ecole des Chartes, and Julius von Pflugk-Harttung, the editor of a series of facsimiles of papal bulls.
 A calendar of early papal bulls began appearing from 1902, the results of researches of P. Kehr, A. Brackmann, and W. Wiederhold, in Nachrichten der Göttingen Gesellsehaft der Wissenschaften.
 Papal regesta were published, especially by members of the Ecole Française de Rome.

-Subject-matter
+Subject matter

 Officials concerned with the preparation of the documents collectively formed the Chancery.
-The constitution of the Chancery, which in the case of the Holy See seems to date back to a schola notariorum, with a primicerius at its head, of which we hear under Pope Julius I (337–352), varied from period to period, and the part played by the different officials composing it necessarily varied also.
+The constitution of the Chancery, which in the case of the Holy See seems to date back to a schola notariorum, with a primicerius at its head, first recorded during the tenure of Pope Julius I (337–352), varied from period to period, and the part played by the different officials composing it necessarily varied also.
 Besides the Holy See, each bishop also had some sort of chancery for the issue of his own episcopal acts.
-The procedure of the Chancery is only a study preparatory to the examination of the document itself.

-Secondly, we have the text of the document.
+The procedure of the Chancery is only a study preparatory to the examination of the text of the document itself.
 As the position of the Holy See became more fully recognized, the business of the Chancery increased, and there arose a marked tendency to adhere strictly to the forms prescribed by traditional usage.
 Various collections of these formulae, of which the Liber Diurnus is one of the most ancient, were compiled at an early date.
 Many others will be found in the Recueil général des formules of Eugène de Rozière (Paris, 1861–1871), though these, like the series published by Zeumer, are mainly secular in character.

 After the text of the document, which of course varies according to its nature, and in which not merely the wording but also the rhythm (the so-called cursus) has often to be considered, attention must be paid: